zrythm/zrythm/doc/user/plugins-files/plugins/plugin-info.rst

 Plugin Types
 ------------

-Plugins are classified in the following categories.
+Plugins are classified into the following categories.

 Instrument
   These plugins will create an instrument track when added